elatov/elatov.github.io/_posts/2013-03-15-rhcsa-and-rhce-chapter-8-network-installs.md

 >
 >
 > *   **moduleName** — Replace with the name of the kernel module which should be installed.
-> *   **&#8211;opts=** — Options to pass to the kernel module.
+> *   **-opts=** — Options to pass to the kernel module.
 For example:
 >     `--opts="aic152x=0x340 io=11"`
 >
 > **driverdisk (optional)**
 >
 > Driver diskettes can be used during **kickstart** installations.
-You must copy the driver diskettes&#8217;s contents to the root directory of a partition on the system&#8217;s hard drive.
+You must copy the driver diskettes's contents to the root directory of a partition on the system's hard drive.
 Then you must use the **driverdisk** command to tell the installation program where to look for the driver disk.
 >
 >     driverdisk partition --source=url --biospart=biospart [--type=fstype]
 >